 New Year’s in Belgium

 Belgians also wait with anticipation for New Year’s Eve.
-It is also called Sint Sylvester Vooranvond or Saint Sylvester Eve.
-Parties are hosted to celebrate reveillon or New Year’s Eve.
+It is also Sint Sylvester Vooranvond or Saint Sylvester Eve.
+Parties celebrate reveillon or New Year’s Eve.
 At midnight everyone kisses, exchanges good luck greetings and drinks toasts to absent relatives and friends.
-The cities, cafes and restaurants are crowded with people who bid farewell to the old year.
+The cities, cafes, and restaurants are full of people bidding farewell to the old year.

-New Year’s Day is called Nieuwjaarsdagand and at this time of year children save money to buy decorated paper for writing holiday greetings to parents.
-The motifs are golden cherubs and angels, coloured roses and ribbon-tied garlands.
+New Year’s Day is Nieuwjaarsdagand and at this time of year children save money to buy special stationery for writing holiday greetings to parents.
+The motifs are golden cherubs and angels, colored roses and ribbon-tied garlands.
 On New Year’s morning, the children read what they have written to their parents.